 Distributed Fed-Curtain Array, using Stacked "X" Rhombics in a Steerable Array, K0UO's NE antenna

 Distributed fed curtains use a series of common points, each feed from equal length low loss transmission lines, to distribute power.
 The conductor loss is less, phase error is significantly reduced, and all elements receive equal currents.
 This feed method places conductor resistances in parallel, and makes array patterns stable over very wide frequency excursions.
 In addition to having more gain, a distributed fed curtain (such as USIA arrays used at Shortwave broadcast sites) can be used over a 2:1 or broader frequency range with minimal gain and pattern change.
-It is very easy to make a distributed feed curtain operate on 80, 40 & 20 meters with full gain and no pattern distortion.
+It is very easy to make a distributed feed curtain operate on 40 and 20 meters and higher with full gain, and no pattern distortion.
 A distributed or branched feed curtain also allows designers to use optimum element spacing.
 This means a 4-element branch fed curtain can provide the highest gain per acre of any antenna design.
 The stacking height compresses the signal in elevation.
 This is the vertical count of layers, the number of columns, bays, or array width compresses the signal in azimuth.
 Despite occupying a tiny fraction of the space required for the VOA rhombics, the USIA style curtains are the highest gain arrays used at VOA's International and others Broadcasts like the new WBCQ Ampegon 22db gain antenna system.
-However this type of antenna is not commonly known to most amateur operators, where the associated feeder system in a multiband, horizontal-dipole, curtain antenna, as used for high power operation in short-wave broadcasting.
-These forms include vertically polarized arrays like the Bobtail, Sterba, Bruce arrays, and H arrays.
+However this type of antenna is not commonly known to most amateur operators, where the associated feeder system in a multiband, horizontal-dipole, curtain antenna, as used for high power operation in Short-wave Broadcasting.
+These forms include vertically polarized arrays like the Bobtail, Bruce arrays, and H arrays.
 They also more commonly include horizontally polarized arrays like bed-spring arrays, H curtains, lazy-H antenna arrays, or distributed feed curtains like the USIA arrays or HRS arrays used for shortwave Broadcast.
+Since 1984 the CCIR has created a standardised nomenclature for describing curtain antennas.
 The nomenclature conventionally used to describe horizontal-dipole, curtain antennas has been standardized internationally, using the form HR m/n/h, with the following meaning (International Telecommunication Union, 1984):

 HR: